-City of Gold Coast (City) works in partnership with TransLink to provide public transport options including scheduled bus, train and tram services, and community and complementary transport services.
-We provide $6 million annually to the Department of Transport and Main Roads to improve the public transport network in the city.
+The City of Gold Coast works in partnership with the Queensland Department of Transport and main Roads and TransLink to provide public transport options including scheduled bus, train and tram services, and community transport services.

-With the introduction of the G: light rail system you now have three modes of public transport to choose from: buses, trains and trams.
-This represents an important milestone in delivering the next generation of public transport as outlined in the Gold Coast City Transport Strategy 2031.
+The introduction of the G: light rail system represents an important milestone in delivering the next generation of public transport as outlined in the Gold Coast City Transport Strategy 2031.

 The TransLink Journey Planner will help you to plan your trip and provides fare and timetable information.

 Use a go card electronic ticket to travel on all bus, train, tram and ferry services in South East Queensland.
 It entitles you to travel savings and discounts.
 Transferring between modes involves touching on and off at the beginning and end of each trip with your go card.

 Passengers can also access South East Queensland’s public transport network via Google Transit.

 Some bus services finish at the G: where you can transfer onto a connecting tram to complete your journey.